 - No refund — cancels the order without returning any money (the transaction is voided if unpaid)

 If a customer redeemed loyalty points or a punchcard reward on the cancelled order, those points or punches are automatically returned to their balance.
+Loyalty isn’t returned for standalone POS refunds — only when the order itself is cancelled.

 How refunds affect your till